babykittenz/Example-1/README.md

 ## 1. Why can’t I see this plugin when viewing https://my-site.com/wp-admin/plugins.php?

  There is only one real reason that is preventing the plugin from being seen on the admin side.
-We need to Add the initial plugin registration in the comment section at the top of hello-world.php
+We need to Add the initial plugin registration in comments at the top of hello-world.php

 ## 2. If enabled, what would this plugin do?